 The use of uninhabited surface and underwater vehicles of various types, as well as other robotized complexes, in solving the widest range of tasks in the interests of the naval forces and the coast guard of the leading countries of the world has become widespread in recent years and has a tendency to further rapid development.

-One of the reasons for the attention paid by naval specialists to the creation of underwater robots is the high effectiveness of their combat use in comparison with the traditional means available to the command of the naval forces of the countries of the world up to the present.
-For example, during the invasion of Iraq, the command of the US Navy in the Persian Gulf zone, using autonomous uninhabited underwater vehicles, managed to clear all mines and other dangerous objects from the quarter-square-mile bay area (about 16 sq.
-Km) during the entire 0,65 hours, that, as one of the representatives of the United States Navy noted to the Associated Press, a typical squad of diver-miners would have taken 21 a day.
+One of the reasons for the attention paid by naval specialists to the creation of underwater robots, lies in the high efficiency of their combat use in comparison with the traditional means available to the command of the naval forces of the countries of the world to date.
+For example, during the invasion of Iraq, the command of the US Navy grouping in the Persian Gulf zone, using autonomous uninhabited underwater vehicles, managed to clear a quarter-square mile (about 16 sq. km) of mines and other dangerous objects from mines and other dangerous objects within just 0,65 hours. , despite the fact that, as one representative of the US Navy noted to the correspondent of the Associated Press, a typical detachment of miner divers would take 21 days to do this.

 At the same time, the list of tasks solved by uninhabited underwater vehicles is constantly expanding and, in addition to the traditional and most common - the search for mines and explosive objects, the provision of various underwater operations, as well as reconnaissance and observation - already includes solving shock tasks and working on more complex and previously inaccessible for "Robots in uniform" sections of the littoral zone, where they must destroy mines and other elements of the enemy antiamphibious defense.
 The specific conditions of their combat use are shallow water, strong tidal currents, waves, difficult bottom relief, etc. - result in the creation of mechanisms that are distinguished by high technical complexity and originality of the applied solutions.
 However, this originality often leaves them sideways: the customer is not yet ready for the massive introduction of such man-made monsters into the troops.